Frequently Asked Questions

 The short answer is that it is fast enough and that you can run the benchmarks yourself on your particular setup.
 However, we also provide a thorough heuristic complexity analysis and benchmarks in a whitepaper on our downloads page.
 There may be other implementations of comparable speed, but we are not aware of any other implementation with a serious benchmark so it is hard to give a more exact answer to this question.

-It is important to understand that the claims made in research papers are very poor estimates of the actual running time (we are guilty of having made such claims in the past), and this applies to research prototypes as well.
+It is important to understand that the claims made in research papers give very poor estimates of the actual running time (we are guilty of having made such claims in the past), and this applies to research prototypes as well.

 Examples of sources of errors are: (1) much of the computations performed by provers and verifiers in zero-knowledge proofs can be parallelized (sometimes by non-trivial rewriting of the protocol), (2) different exponentiations are more or less costly and some can be done in advance, (3) failure to take communication, parsing, and validation into account, (4) handling memory in a way that is infeasible in a complete implementation.